brunoroque06/brunoroque06.github.io/src/data/code-mastery.md

 - Optimization should only be performed after the code is working as intended: "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 - Instead of excuses, options should be provided.
 Don’t say it can’t be done; explain what can be done.
 - Abstractions outlive implementations, and are more worthy of time investment.
+- You Aren't Gonna Need It (Yagni): a feature should not be build until it is needed.
+The first argument for Yagni is that while we may now think we need this presumptive feature, it's likely that we will be wrong.
+There are 4 main costs when a not needed feature is built: build cost, delay cost (delaying other important features), carry cost (integration), repair cost (in case it was a right feature after all, but built wrong).
+Yagni only applies to capabilities built into the software to support a presumptive feature, it does not apply to effort to make the software easier to modify.

 ## Names